AaltoSciComp/scicomp-docs/rse/become-a-rse.rst

 For RSE candidates and community
 ================================

+This page is designed to guide people into the interesting world of research software engineering: providing a view into the types of skills that are useful to research groups at Aalto.
+It also provide links to training material which our RSEs should learn after starting.

 Do you like coding and research, but don't want an academic career path with publications as your sole purpose?
 Be a Research Software Engineer with us!
 Our pilot is designed to bridge the gap between